 The 2019 winner Country House, took home a cool $1.86 million from a total race prize purse of $3 million.

 6. The Epsom Derby – £1.6 million

-The oldest horserace on our list, dating back to 1780, the Epsom Derby has the largest purse for a horse race in the UK.
-It’s a small £1.6 million when you compare it to others on the list.
+The oldest horserace on our list, dating back to 1780, the Epsom Derby certainly has a lot of heritage.
+It’s also the richest horse race in the UK with a prize purse of just £1.6 million.
+Quite small when you compare it to others on the list.

 The event takes place at the Epsom Downs Racecourse in Surrey, London on the first Saturday of June each year.

 The winning horse in 2019, Anthony Van Dyck took home just under £1 million in prize money.

 Certainly one of the biggest horse races in the world, the Grand National takes place at Aintree Racecourse, Liverpool in early April.

 However, the prize money has remained relatively low when compared to other races around the world.
 Having said that, it’s still the second richest horse race in the UK.